-By default the System Master Code can perform any keypad function.
+By default the System Master Code is enabled to operate on all partitions, and can perform any keypad function.
 This code can be used to program all access codes, including the Supervisor Codes and Duress Codes.

 If the Master Code Not Changeable option is enabled the System Master Code can only be changed using Installer Programming.